 By Nutritionist Blogger Jeni Tackett, RD, LD

-School is out and with it comes the dilemma of how to keep kids from snacking on junk food all summer.
-I have 2 wonderful children, but like all kids, it’s easy for them to slide into some bad habits traveling on road trips, attending baseball games or reaching for the high-calorie sports drinks on those hot days.
+I have 2 wonderful children, but like all kids, it’s easy for them to slide into some bad habits during the summer, whether traveling on road trips, attending baseball games or reaching for the high-calorie sports drinks on hot days.

 Here are ways my family overcomes nutrition challenges every summer: